robertfmurdock/team-solar-system/SquadComposition.md

 Squad Composition
 =================

 The team model is functional independent of how squads are composed.
 However, determining squad composition does affect how projects are allocated to the Squad.
-Here's why:

-Projects typically have role requirements: the project has need for X developers, Y DX, and Z DL.
+This is because projects typically have role requirements: the project has need for X developers, Y DX, and Z DL.
+Whether the Strategist has to take this into account depends on squad composition.

 There are two principal ways a Squad can be organized: monorole and multirole.